…by Said Al-Khalaki, Syria

 Although there is absolutely no guarantee that these weapons won’t fall into the hands of the Islamic State.
 German government and personally Angela Merkel should assume responsibility for the fact that weapons supplied by Germany fall into the hands of terrorists.

-Posted by Jim W. Dean, Managing Editor on May 16, 2016, With 2558 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on May 16, 2016, With 2570 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.